 During the kayaking, you will get to enjoy the peaceful calm of the water with the flowers/ pollen flying gently in the air.
 There will be some nice metal bridges you will go under, and if you are lucky, the trains will go past on top of the bridge while you are under, and it is a super exciting feeling to hear the rumble and deafening sound!

 So hence concludes the huge array of incredible activities we did here in Kosice City.
 But the list doesn’t end here…

-5. Immerse in a Full List of other Outdoor Activities:
+5. Immerse in a Full List of Outdoor Things to Do:

 City tour of Kosice City

 - Chill out and see the city of Kosice

 - Have a beer and some Slovak food